 Computer wiz Jonny Quest and his friends battle international criminals using the resources of the Quest Foundation.
 Their chief weapon, and the target of many of their enemies, is the ...

 Computer wiz Jonny Quest and his friends battle international criminals using the resources of the Quest Foundation.
-Their chief weapon, and the target of many of their enemies, is the permanent, variable, sometimes unpredictable computer-generated VR domain, Questworld, which is entered using VR headsets.
-Inside Questworld, they must solve puzzles, locate hidden objects, battle evildoers and escape very-real danger if they are to succeed.Written by
+Their chief weapon, and the target of many of their enemies, is the permanent, variable, sometimes unpredictable computer-generated Virtual Reality domain, Questworld, which is entered using Virtual Reality headsets.
+Inside Questworld, they must solve puzzles, locate hidden objects, battle evildoers, and escape very-real danger if they are to succeed.Written by

 Cynan Rees <email@example.com>

 14 of 15 people found this review helpful.